Plenty, as actor Alan Alda and others--including a growing program here at Virginia Tech--have shown over the past decade.

 President Sands told the Nutshell Games speakers and the rest of the audience about an earlier job with Bell Communication Research and the value of having been required there to write summaries of his research that would make sense to non-scientists.
 That skill has served him well, he said, and is even more essential today.

 "There's never been a time in my lifetime when communicating science concisely, efficiently, and in an engaging way has been more important," he said.

 Other events associated with the opening of the center included a two-part communicating science workshop for the Virginia chapter of the Wildlife Society the week before, a workshop for Virginia Tech faculty who are affiliated with the Global Change Center, and a workshop for graduate students to help them prepare for the Nutshell Games.

 You can see the winning Nutshell Talks here!

-During her many years of teaching introductory acting courses, Patty has noticed that students from a wide variety of majors were taking the course and applying it to their lives, studies, and careers.
+During her many years of teaching introductory acting courses, Patty noticed that students from a wide variety of majors were taking the course and applying it to their lives, studies, and careers.
 The exercises and games used in the graduate level course and in workshops help participants learn to communicate across difference, whether that difference be education level, socioeconomic status, race, gender, or research specialization.
-Now in development is a Pathways course aimed directly at non-theatre majors, Introduction to Applied Collaborative Techniques (TA 2404), which will provide students with the tools they need to communicate across difference while in college as well as in their future lives and jobs.
+With these observations in hand, she developed an undergraduate Pathways course aimed at non-theatre majors from any field, Introduction to Applied Collaborative Techniques (TA 2404), which provides students with the tools they need to communicate and collaborate across difference while in college as well as in their future lives and jobs.

 We agonized over what to name the new Center, as we wanted both to link it to the exciting work being done at the Alan Alda Center for Communicating Science at Stony Brook University and its many affiliates--but also to communicate that we believe the tools from the arts that we use in our courses and workshops apply to communication and connection across all differences.
 Hence our subtitle: "The Art of Connecting across Difference."